 Travel management planning is conducted to ensure that off-road vehicles on public lands are managed in a way that protects resources, promotes the safety of all public lands users, and minimizes conflict among uses.
 Because it is a means for determining where motorized use will and will not occur, travel planning has meaningful implications for non-motorized recreation as well.

 In 2005, the Forest Service released new regulations for travel planning in order to better manage and address the impacts associated with off-road vehicle (ORV) use on National Forest lands, but it left management of over-snow vehicles (OSVs) as optional.
 The 2005 Travel Management Rule marked a fundamental shift in how the Forest Service manages motorized recreation.
 Those interested in more details can refer to this background handout on winter travel management planning.
 Following a challenge by Winter Wildlands Alliance, a Federal Court ruled that the OSV exemption in the 2005 Rule was unlawful and ordered the Forest Service to write a new rule to address this issue.
-This soon to be published amendment to the 2005 Rule will require winter travel planning on all National Forests that receive snow to designate routes and areas where OSV use is allowed.
+This amendment to the 2005 Rule was published in January 2015 and requires all National Forests that receive snow to designate routes and areas where OSV use is allowed.
 Once these designations are published on an OSV Use Map, OSV use that is not in accordance with the map is prohibited.

 Winter travel management is a huge opportunity to bring balance to our national forests, and will likely soon be coming to the areas where you recreate in winter.
 By stepping back and re-assessing where on the landscape motorized use is truly appropriate, the Forest Service and those who participate in the winter travel planning process will be able to take steps to reduce user conflicts and ensure that high quality winter recreation opportunities exist for all users.